Decoding Autism Now

 Upstream Triggers

 Maternal immune activation, gut dysbiosis with LPS translocation, mitochondrial dysfunction, and environmental exposures associated with increased ASD risk all generate sustained pro-inflammatory and metabolic stress signals reaching the developing brain.
-Importantly, MIA can epigenetically silence SIRT1/PGC-1α in fetal microglia and impair SST interneuron development in utero — meaning the cascade can be primed before birth, independent of any postnatal trigger.
+Importantly, MIA can impair SST-14 interneuron development in utero and epigenetically predispose the developing immune system toward NF-κB over-activation — meaning the cascade can be primed before birth, independent of any postnatal trigger.

 MIA + Gut LPS + Mitochondrial ROS + Toxin exposure → chronic immune + metabolic stress